Are you sure we're going to see whales?

 If you're looking forward to seeing baleen whales, March-May is the best season!

 On the other hand, if you want to see sperm whales and dolphins, any time is the best!

 What whales are we seeing?

 30 species of marine mammals can occur in the region.
-We can see blue whales, fin whales, humpback whales, sardine trees and Bryde's whales during their migration, Sperm whales occur throughout the year.
+We can see blue whales, fin whales, humpback whales and Bryde's whales during their migration, Sperm whales occur throughout the year.

 What kind of boat do you have?